KailaniBailey/IBM-Data-Science-Professional-Certificate/02. Tools for Data Science/Week 6: Create and Share a Jupyter Notebook/README.md

 # Create and Share a Jupyter Notebook
+> Work on a final project to demonstrate some of the skills learned in the course.
+Also tested on knowledge of various components and tools in a Data Scientist's toolkit learned in the previous modules.
 ## Final Assignment: Create and Share a Jupyter Notebook
 - Final Assignment Instructions: Create and Share Your Jupyter Notebook
 - Hands-On Lab: Create Your Jupyter Notebook